aseyboldt/fastq-rs/README.md

 # A fast parser for fastq.

-This library can process fastq files at about the speed of the coreutils `wc -l` (about 2GB/s on my laptop).
+This library can process fastq files at about the speed of the coreutils `wc -l` (about 2GB/s on my laptop, `seqan` runs at about 150MB/s).
 It also makes it easy to distribute the processing of fastq records to many cores, without losing much of the performance.

 See the [documentation](https://docs.rs/fastq/) for details.